-Songkran, the Thailand water festival, is an annual event marking the start of the traditional Thai new year.
-Songkran is the largest celebration in Thailand, and holds notoriety as the largest water fight in the world.
+Songkran, informally called "the Thailand water festival," is an annual event marking the start of the traditional Thai new year.
+Songkran is the largest celebration in Thailand and is notorious as the wildest water fight in the world.

-Don't think you're somehow exempt from good-natured splashing no matter what you're carrying or wearing!
-Plan to get wet and stay that way for at least three days if you're anywhere near the celebration!
+Laptop, smartphone, passport...don't think that you're somehow exempt from good-natured splashing no matter what you're carrying or wearing!
+Plan to get wet and stay that way for at least three days if you're anywhere near the celebration.

-Fortunately, Songkran is a great way to escape the scorching temperatures in April — the hottest month of the year.
+Fortunately, getting wet during Songkran coincides with scorching temperatures in April — the hottest month of the year.

-Officially known as Songkran, the Thai water festival is about cleaning, purification, and fresh starts.
-Houses are cleaned and Buddha statues are carried through the streets to be washed with flower-scented water.
+Officially known as Songkran, the Thai water festival is about cleaning, purification, and having a fresh start.
+Houses are cleaned; Buddha statues are carried through the streets in a procession to be washed with flower-scented water.
 Elders are honored by respectfully pouring water over their hands.

-Although the true Songkran tradition is to sprinkle water on people, travelers and locals alike don water cannons and buckets to take the "blessings" to the extreme!
+Although the true Songkran tradition is to sprinkle water on people, travelers and locals alike don water cannons and buckets to take the "blessings" to another level!
 Dousing or sprinkling people with water signifies the washing away of bad thoughts and actions.
 It brings them good luck in the new year.
 Sometimes firehoses are used to really spread the good blessings!

 As formal processions and formalities end, a throng forms in the street to dance, party, and throw water in good-natured fun.
-Think: Mardis Gras with a water fight.
+Think Mardis Gras with a water fight.
 To up the ante, many Thais add ice to their water.
-They form gangs and teams that wear masks and carry large water cannons.
+They form gangs and teams that wear masks or bananas while wielding large water cannons.

 Although the festival is officially only three days long, many people take off from work and stretch the festival into as long as six days — particularly in tourist places such as Chiang Mai and Phuket.
 Check guest reviews and prices for Chiang Mai hotels on TripAdvisor.

-Be ready: excited children may douse you (and your smartphone or passport) days before the official start of the festival.
+Warning: Be ready early!
+Excited children may douse you (and your smartphone or passport) days before the official start of the festival.

 Smaller towns and provinces may celebrate in a more traditional manner with the focus being on temple activities rather than drunken revelry.
 For a more traditional experience, consider visiting Isaan — Thailand's largest region in the northeast that receives fewer tourists than it should.